 What is engine misfiring and what are the main causes.

-If you think you are having engine misfiring; it’s best to find the problem and fix it as soon as possible.
+Engine misfiring, is bad, so it’s best to find the problem and fix it as soon as possible.

-Consequently, Engine misfiring reduces gas mileage and increase emissions, which can cause you to fail an emissions test.
+Because, engine misfiring reduces gas mileage and increase emissions, which can cause you to fail an emissions test.

-Engine misfiring occurs when ONE or more of these factors is wrong, missing or just not working together:
+Engine misfiring occurs when, ONE or more of these factors is wrong, missing or just not working together:

-- A too lean or too rich air-fuel mixture
+- A too lean or too rich air-fuel mixture.

-- Bad ignition spark / Wrong timing of the ignition spark
+- Bad ignition spark / Wrong timing of the ignition spark.

-- Low compression / Air-fuel mixture is leaking out
+- Low compression / Air-fuel mixture is leaking out.

-- The timing of the inlet/Outlet of the air-fuel mixture is wrong
+- The timing of the inlet/Outlet of the air-fuel mixture is wrong.

 Common Engine Misfiring Causes